Anti-Albanian sentiment: Greece

-In Greece, the sentiment has existed mainly post-1990s, when many immigrants escaped from Albania to Greece.
-The stereotype by some in Greece of Albanians as criminal and degenerate has been subject of a 2001 study by the International Helsinki Federation for Human Rights (IHFHR) and by the European Monitoring Centre on Racism and Xenophobia (EUMC).
+In Greece, the sentiment has existed since the Greek national movement for independence against Ottoman Empire and continued throughout post-1990s, when many immigrants escaped from Albania to Greece.
+When the priests from Orthodox Albanian community, namely, Kristo Negovani introduced Albanian liturgy for Orthodox worship in his native Negovan for the first time in 1905, he was murdered by Greek andartes on behalf of Bishop Karavangelis of Kastoria.
+Stath Melani was another Albanian priest killed by a group of Greek bands near Përmet for insisting on the use of the Albanian language in the local Orthodox liturgy.
+In 1929, the League of Nations asked Greece to open Albanian-language schools, since Cham Albanians had been officially recognized as an Albanian minority.
+The official position however of the then Greek prime minister, Eleftherios Venizelos, was that since the region had never had Albanian schools, even under the Ottoman Empire, this issue could not be compared with the rights demanded by the Greek minority in Albania.
+The stereotype by some in Greece of Albanians as criminal and poor has been subject of a 2001 study by the International Helsinki Federation for Human Rights (IHFHR) and by the European Monitoring Centre on Racism and Xenophobia (EUMC).
 As of 2003, it was considered that prejudices and mistreatment of Albanians are still present in Greece, but as of 2007 it was observed that such sentiments are gradually receding.
-According to a 2002 statement of the IHFUR, the Albanians are more likely to be killed law enforcement officials than Romani people.
+According to a 2002 statement of the IHFUR, the Albanians are more likely to be killed by law enforcement officials than Romani people.
 In addition, the EUMC singles out ethnic Albanians as principal targets of racism.
 Furthermore, the EUMC found that undocumented Albanian migrants "experience serious discrimination in employment, particularly with respect to the payment of wages and social security contributions".
 Albanians are often pejoratively named and or called by Greeks as "Turks", represented in the expression "Turkalvanoi".
 Albanians in Greece are also classified in terms as "savage", while the Greeks view themselves as "civilized".

 Prejudicial representations of Albanians and Albanian criminality by the Greek media is largely responsible for the social construction of negative stereotypes, in contrast to the commonly held belief that Greek society is neither xenophobic nor racist.
 Anti-Albanian sentiment in Greece is more of a Greek media product, rather than a reflection of social and political attitudes.
 Although the Greek media have largely abandoned their negative stereotyping of Albanian immigrants (since c.
 2000), public perception had already been negatively influenced.

 In March 2010, during an official military parade in Athens, Greek soldiers chanted "They are Skopians, they are Albanians, they are Turks we will make new clothes out of their skins".
 The Civil Protection Ministry of Greece reacted to this by suspending the coast guard officer who was in charge of the parade unit, and pledged to take tough action against the unit's members.

 Albanophobia in Greece is primarily due to post-communist migration as well as the fact that until the mid 2000s, Albanians formed the primary immigrant population.
-Historically, when the anti-Albanian sentiment did occur it was primarily political due to Albania's ties with Ottoman Turkey.